Highlights

 Where to Watch 1966, My Time in the Red Guards

-Fancy watching '1966, My Time in the Red Guards' on your TV, phone, or tablet?
-Tracking down a streaming service to buy, rent, download, or view the Wu Wenguang-directed movie via subscription can be tricky, so we here at Moviefone want to do the heavy lifting.
+Ready to press play on '1966, My Time in the Red Guards' on any device you have handy?
+Tracking down a streaming service to buy, rent, download, or watch the Wu Wenguang-directed movie via subscription can be difficult, so we here at Moviefone want to do the heavy lifting.

-We've listed a number of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of '1966, My Time in the Red Guards' on each platform when they are available.
-Now, before we get into the fundamentals of how you can watch '1966, My Time in the Red Guards' right now, here are some finer points about the documentary flick.
+We've listed a number of streaming and cable services - including rental, purchase, and subscription options - along with the availability of '1966, My Time in the Red Guards' on each platform when they are available.
+Now, before we get into all the details of how you can watch '1966, My Time in the Red Guards' right now, here are some particulars about the documentary flick.

-You probably already know what the movie's about, but just in case...
+Here’s what’s going on in this one...
 Here's the plot: "More preoccupied with "history" than Wu's other works, My Time in the Red Guards is a record of his fascination with the missed moment, Mao's Cultural Revolution.
 In 1966, the Red Guards ironically represented the official avant-garde, a movement carried forward by youth determined to become heroes of the Revolution.
 Wu interviews people who had joined the Red Guards as high schoolers, most now successful professionals, some Party members.
 The miscalculations and cruelties of this extreme cultural campaign are spread out before us, detailed by personal recollection and further illustrated by old agit-prop newsreels.
 Misgivings and fond remembrance vie for position as the interviewees seem to confuse the nostalgia of youthful action with the excesses of historical fact." .